By dentist Dr. Richard Mitchell

 If you get severe pain after tooth extraction, you're probably wondering "How long does it last?" and "What's going on!
-You probably got the tooth pulled in the first place because you were in pain.
+You probably got the tooth pulled out in the first place because you were in pain.
 And now you've still got pain, after tooth extraction.
 What is going on?
 I had to get a molar tooth removed myself in 2020, so I can add personal experience to my professional knowledge.

 So a certain degree of pain after the numbness wears off is to be expected.
 But how much pain is normal?
 And how long does the pain last?
 These are things that depend almost entirely on the situation that existed just before you got the tooth out, and how you heal up.
 Some people seem to heal faster than others.

 To a degree, it also depends on how you perceive pain.
 Some people seem to suffer a greater degree of pain than others, for a certain degree of injury.

 But occasionally it can be bigger, and the dentist will put a few